Dennis Diekmeier: SV Sandhausen

 In early January 2019, after being a free agent for six months, Diekmeier joined relegation threatened 2.
-Bundesliga club SV Sandhausen, where he signed a one-and-a-half year contract.
+Bundesliga club SV Sandhausen, where he signed a one-and-a-half-year contract.
 He made 16 league appearances during the second half of the 2018–19 season in which the club avoided relegation.
 Prior to the 2019–20 season, Diekmeier signed a contract extension keeping him in Sandhausen until 2022, and was also appointed vice-captain by head coach Uwe Koschinat.
 After regular club captain Stefan Kulovits suffered an injury which kept him sidelined for the entire first half of the season, Diekmeier played 17 matches as captain for Sandhausen.

 On 26 May 2020, Diekmeier finally scored his first ever professional goal at the age of 30 in Sandhausen's 1–0 away win over SV Wehen Wiesbaden, a feat which the club celebrated by offering free printing of his name and number on their replica kits.
 This goal proved momentous in marking the first of four consecutive victories for Sandhausen towards the end of the 2019–20 season, the points from which they secured to stay in the 2.
 Bundesliga for another season with two games to spare, despite a 5–1 away defeat to VfB Stuttgart on the 32nd matchday.
 On matchday 34, Diekmeier scored a goal capping off a 1–5 drubbing of Hamburger SV, his former club.
 On 11 July 2020, Diekmeier capped off a strong 2019–20 campaign by being named in the kicker "Team of the Season" for the 2.
 Bundesliga.

+Diekmeier was part of the Sandhausen team that suffered relegation to the 3.
+Liga in the 2022–23 season.
+On 29 April 2024, Diekmeier announced his retirement from professional football after the 2023–24 season.